 Everyone does dom/sub roleplay differently, often varying from pairing to pairing and from session to session.
 So whilst romance and love are definitely present in a lot of D/s pairings, how might they affect the D/s dynamic?

 How do you navigate that arrangement and celebrate love without risking the power play?
 What does kinky love language look like?
 And what about being flogged by bae in a gimp mask makes for perfect V-Day plans?

 What does romance look like when you’re kinky af?
 I sought out some raging kinksters to find out.

-VICE: As a submissive, is there anything you find super romantic that might seem backward to vanilla types?
+VICE: Hi Angelica!
+As a submissive, is there anything you find super romantic that might seem backwards to vanilla types?

 What would be some specific ways you would show your dom love or romance?

 Things that take the D/s relationship to that level, in my experience, are underlined by a need for "more" than the usual playing.
 For example, doing specific sex acts with only that person, shopping for toys together, finding threesome partners together.
 Total trust and submission is also very romantic, in my opinion.
 When I'm being tied up, I look at my dom adoringly.